 Changing the staff holiday planner is a New Year’s ritual at many small and medium companies.
-Last year’s jumbo-sized calendar comes of the wall, this year’s goes up, and the work of updating the whole staff’s holiday to the planner begins.
+Last year’s jumbo-sized calendar comes off the wall, this year’s goes up, and the work of updating the whole staff’s holiday to the planner begins.

 The simplest method?

 Then John leaves and Nancy replaces him.
 Now you have one team member at the bottom of the list, away from her teammates.
 A reorganisation or the opening of a new office throws things out a little more.
-Part time workers, lieu days for bank holidays, mid-year starts and parental leave crop up to add to the confusion.
+Part-time workers, lieu days for bank holidays, mid-year starts, and parental leave crop up to add to the confusion.

 So you might move from the big calendar on the wall to the securely locked filing cabinet.
 Over time the ongoing record for each employee grows bigger, and it becomes harder to track who has how much leave remaining as the holiday year progresses.
 Gathering the data to remind staff how much time off they have to take now becomes a mammoth task that takes up increasing amounts of time.